IshitaWad/Bazaar-NYC/README.md

 ## Product Overview
 Bazaar is a web application that helps transform underutilized office spaces into bookable cultural and retail experiences.
 Consumers can explore and book spaces **for free**, while landlords gain new opportunities to activate and monetize their vacant properties.

+## Mission & Vision
+Mission: Make every city space in NYC discoverable, accessible, and alive.
+Vision: Revitalize urban retail and culture by transforming empty offices into hubs of experiences and community.

 ## Features
 - 🔑 Free bookings for consumers